Pratyush-Sharma/Deep_Learning/README.md

 # Deep_Learning from Scratch

-This repository contains various machine learning/deep learning models and algorithms from scratch.
+This repository contains various machine learning/deep learning models and algorithms from scratch using tensorflow.

 ## Install
 These projects requires Python and the following Python libraries installed: